 The Associate of Arts (AA) and Associate of Science (AS) degrees are specifically designed to allow for the transfer and application of credits earned at Austin Community College to the bachelor degree requirements of most public colleges and universities.
 In addition, completion of the Associate of Arts and Associate of Science degrees at ACC also guarantees completion of the state-mandated core curriculum and the acceptance in transfer of a minimum of 42-semester credit hours toward the general education requirements in a bachelor’s degree at all state supported higher education institutions in Texas.
 The Associate of Science degree differs from the Associate of Arts degree primarily in the amount or level of mathematics required for degree completion so students will be prepared to transfer as a junior majoring in the sciences, math or engineering.

-The Associate of Arts in Teaching (AAT) is designed to prepare students to transfer to a Texas public university as a junior with a specific teaching major: Early Childhood-Grade 6, Grades 4-8, or Grades 8-12 .
+The Associate of Arts in Teaching (AAT) degrees are designed to prepare students to transfer to a Texas public university as a junior with a specific teaching major: Early Childhood-Grade 6, Grades 4-8, or Grades 8-12 .

-The Associate of Applied Science degree (AAS), offered in technical programs, is designed to prepare students for immediate employment upon graduation.
+The Associate of Applied Science degree (AAS) degrees, offered in technical programs, are designed to prepare students for immediate employment upon graduation.
 While this degree is not focused on transfer, ACC has formal agreements with partner universities that allow transferability of courses in some ACC programs.
 Within many of the technologies, short-term certificate programs, also preparation for employment, are offered which can be completed in less than two years.

 See the Programs and Awards section of this catalog for more information on semester credit hours (SCH) requirements for each degree option.

 Program maps are students guided pathways to academic and career success.
 They are designed to assist you with persisting at ACC through graduation and prepare you for employment, career advancement, or university transfer.
 Visit catalog 2019-2020 award plans to view related program maps by discipline.
 To access the current list of program maps within each Area of Study, visit Online Program Maps.

-Please always check online at catalog.austincc.edu or meet with your Area of Study advisor or instructional department’s advisor to ensure that you are viewing the latest and most accurate information.
+Please always check online at www.austincc.edu/catalog or meet with your Area of Study advisor or instructional department’s advisor to ensure that you are viewing the latest and most accurate information.